Yu Qiangsheng: Escape

 In October 1985, Yu fled China for the United States via Kai Tak Airport in British Hong Kong.
 At the time, he was purportedly on a visit to see his French girlfriend, a U.S. State Department employee.

 Impact

 Yu provided a number of state secrets to the Central Intelligence Agency, most famously revealing China's top spy in Washington, former analyst at the CIA, Larry Wu-Tai Chin, and French diplomat Bernard Bouriscot, who had been recruited by Chinese intelligence using a honeypot.

 In China, Yu's defection prompted a reorganization of the MSS and the sacking of the inaugural director of the MSS, Ling Yun.
 When his successor, Jia Chunwang was asked to comment on the defection of Yu, Jia only responded, "It's very regrettable."
-It led to even greater restrictions on overseas MSS operations at a time when Deng Xiaoping, already wary of stirring controversy as China opened-up to the west, had grown fond of using People's Liberation Army military attaché's as the primary intelligence resident of China's overseas embassies.
+It led to even greater restrictions on overseas MSS operations at a time when Deng Xiaoping, already wary of stirring controversy as China started reform and opening up, had grown fond of using People's Liberation Army military attaché's as the primary intelligence resident of China's overseas embassies.